cwendorf/EASI/docs/applications/ContrastsOneWayDataApplication.md

-## Combination OneWay Data Application
+## Contrasts OneWay Data Application

-This page adds data, plausibility curves, and other information to confidence interval plots using one-way (between-subjects) data.
+This page adds data, plausibility curves, and other information to confidence interval plots of contrasts using one-way (between-subjects) data.

 ### Data Management